ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "processing" state after the client submits a request to the order's "finalize" URL and the CA begins the issuance process for the certificate.
 Once the certificate is issued, the order enters the "valid" state.
-If a fatal error occurs at any of these stages, the order moves to the "invalid" state.
+If an error occurs at any of these stages, the order moves to the "invalid" state.
+The order also moves to the "invalid" state if it expires, or one of its authorizations enters a final state other than "valid" ("invalid", "revoked", "deactivated")

 ~~~~~~~~~~
  pending --------------+